This guide provides an overview of the Audio and Video system of the Community Meeting room in the Star Building, located in Marion, on 50th street.

 The teaching station provides multiple sources which can be shown on the projection screen:

-Master Volume is controlled by the Extron Touch Panel at the sound booth (Front of House)
+Selection of common sound board User Presets can be made at the Extron Touch Panel, at the sound booth (Front of House)

 A 16-channel digital sound board provides more extensive control of volume for each input and output